-At first glance, the Parrotlet and Lovebird look similar and they have similar behavioral characteristics too.
+At first glance, the Parrotlet and Lovebird look similar and even have similar behavioral characteristics.
 They are extremely friendly birds that love to be around humans and bond closely with their owners.
 Both birds make great companions due to their abundant personalities and entertaining characters.
 They are also extremely small birds within the parrot family, making them easy to care for and popular as pets.

 However, to the experienced owner, these two birds are actually fairly different, and there are key differences to be aware of when choosing one or the other as a pet.
-In this article, we’ll take a look at the differences between these two parrots and just what makes each of them so unique.
+In this article, we look at the differences between these two parrots and just what makes each of them so unique.

 At a Glance

-Parrotlets are native to Southern and Central America and are some of the smallest parrots commonly kept as pets.
-There are many different species of Parrotlet, but the ones most commonly kept as pets are the Pacific or Celestial Parrotlet, Mexican Parrotlet, Spectacled Parrotlet, and the Yellow-faced Parrotlet.
+Parrotlets are native to Southern and Central America and are among the smallest parrots commonly kept as pets.
+There are many different species of Parrotlet, but the ones most commonly kept as pets are the Pacific or Celestial Parrotlet, the Mexican Parrotlet, the Spectacled Parrotlet, and the Yellow-Faced Parrotlet.
 In the wild, they are found in dry, wooded areas like banana plantations and typically forage on the ground for their food.

 It’s vital to begin training your bird as soon as you get them, and training sessions should be kept as short and entertaining as possible because Parrotlets have fairly short concentration spans.

-The best food for Parrotlets is commercial pellets, with additional seed mixes and occasional fruit and vegetables.
+The best food for Parrotlets is commercial pellets, with additional seed mixes and the occasional fruits and vegetables.
 While this should take care of all their nutritional needs, they’ll also benefit greatly from vitamin and calcium supplements.
-They are exceedingly healthy birds with few health issues if fed on a healthy, wholesome, and varied diet.
+These are exceedingly healthy birds with few health issues if fed on a healthy, wholesome, and varied diet.

-Parrotlets will need a cage of at least 24×24 inches, but the bigger, the better, and they should spend as much time outside their cage as possible.
-They love to bathe, so put in a small bath occasionally to keep them cool, clean, and entertained.
+Parrotlets will need a cage of at least 24×24 inches, but bigger is better, and they should spend as much time outside their cage as possible.
+They love to bathe, so put them in a small bath occasionally to keep them cool, clean, and entertained.
 Parrotlets molt beginning at around 6 months old and are known to be rather temperamental and nippy during this time.

-Lovebirds are one of the most popular parrot species and are native to the continent of Africa.
-There are nine different species of Lovebird that all belong to the genus Agapornis, which literally translates into “Lovebird.”
+Lovebirds are among the most popular parrot species and are native to the continent of Africa.
+There are nine different species of Lovebirds that all belong to the genus Agapornis, which literally translates into “lovebird.”
 Only a few are commonly kept as pets, though, namely the Fischer’s Lovebird.

-They derive this name due to the strong pair bonds that they form with their partners, and as such, they should not be kept alone as pets.
+They got this name due to the strong pair bonds that they form with their partners, and as such, they should not be kept alone.
 In the wild, they are highly social and live in small flocks, which is another reason that these birds should be kept in pairs at least.

 Lovebirds are highly active, playful, and curious and have a big personality jammed into a small package.
-They are, in the wild and in captivity, extremely social birds and are great companion pets.
+In the wild and as pets, they are extremely social birds and great companion pets.
 That said, Lovebirds can be territorial at times, especially when not socialized and handled from a young age, and they are said to be prone to jealous behavior, especially the females.

 Lovebirds are easy to train and tame, provided that they are socialized from a young age.
 Like Parrotlets, they are not known for their mimicking abilities but can learn a dozen or so words and sounds.
 They are definitely not as loud as larger parrot species, but they still produce high-pitched vocalization when they want your attention!
 These birds should spend as much time as possible outside their enclosure unless they are living in a large aviary, as this will give them adequate exercise and essential socialization.
 Their cage should be fitted with plenty of ropes, ladders, and perches, though, no matter how much time they spend outside.